ryant4333/WIL_KJO/README.md

 # KJO

 ## Running MOPSO
-The program can run by running the optimiser.py script and passing a problem folder.
+The program can runs by starting the optimiser.py script and passing a problem folder.
 The following is an example of running the zdt1 benchmark.
 ```shell
     python optimiser.py ./benchmarks/zdt/zdt1
 ```